albert-garreta/arb-bot/README.md

 - The bot has the feature to send relevant notifications to a telegram bot.
 For this, one needs to configure `telegram-send` correctly.
 Telegram notifications can be deactivated in `bot_config.py` setting `telegram_notifications=False`.
 - The bot constantly inspects different pairs of tokens gathered from a given list of tokens.
 The number of pairs grows almost exponentially with the number of tokens.
 To try to solve this problem the bot implements an heuristic to increase the number of inspections dedicated to the most promising pairs among all possible pairs.
 This heuristic is given by the `Exp30` algorithm for Adversarial Multi Armed Bandits, see <https://en.wikipedia.org/wiki/Multi-armed_bandit>.
 _NOTE:_ the benefits of using this heuristic are dubious.
 I am quite sure that simply choosing pairs randomly would produce a similar performance.
-However the idea of optimizing the pair inspection mechanism is interesting.
+However the idea of optimizing the pair inspection mechanism was interesting to me.

+To deactivate the multi_armed_bandit heuristic set `bandit_exploration_probability=1` in `bot_config.py`

+## Easy improvements

+- Remove all the multi armed bandit functionality since its effect is probably close to none
+- Hardcode the optimization of the net profit function (this involves solving a quadratic equation by hand and hard-coding the solution)